s2d-olad/s2d-olad.github.io/logistics.md

 ### Opinion Polling

-We plan to poll workshop participants throughout the day on topics such as prefer breakout room topics, interesting outcomes of the workshop and the next steps.
+We plan to poll workshop participants throughout the day for their opions on prefer breakout room topics, interesting outcomes of the workshop and the next steps.
 We will use Rocket Chat and the live stream to direct participants to the opinion poll questions.
 Our Easy Poll polling site is [here](https://www.easypolls.net/poll.html?p=6092dc8ee4b06f4c09fa29a2).